 Vegetation goes through a slow succession from lichens and mosses in moist rock depressions to gradual establishment of mats of herbaceous vascular plants.
 As soil gradually develops, these mats begin supporting localized clumps of shrubs and small trees.
 Dominant trees of the open canopy include stunted red oak (Quercus rubra) and white pine (Pinus strobus).
 Other common trees, occurring in the scattered and low canopy and also as saplings in the understory, include red pine (P. resinosa), quaking aspen (Populus tremuloides), big-toothed aspen (P. grandidentata), and paper birch (Betula papyrifera).
 Common shrubs include low sweet blueberry (Vaccinium angustifolium), Canada blueberry (V. myrtilloides), bearberry (Arctostaphylos uva-ursi), common juniper (Juniperus communis), serviceberry (Amelanchier interior), wild red raspberry (Rubus strigosus), smooth sumac (Rhus glabra), choke cherry (Prunus virginiana), pin cherry (P. pensylvanica), and bush honeysuckle (Diervilla lonicera).
-Among the commonly occurring forbs are cow-wheat (Melampyrum lineare), slender ladies’-tresses (Spiranthes lacera), large-leaved aster (Aster macrophyllus), jumpseed (Polygonum virginianum), western smartweed (Polygonum douglasii), wild strawberry (Fragaria virginica), and harebell (Campanula rotundifolia).
-Commonly occurring graminoids include Pennsylvania sedge (Carex pensylvanica), poverty grass (Danthonia spicata), hair grasses (Deschampsia flexuosa and D. cespitosa), rice grass (Oryzopsis pungens), and panic grasses (Panicum columbianum, P. depauperatum, and P. linearifolium).
+Among the commonly occurring forbs are cow-wheat (Melampyrum lineare), slender ladies’-tresses (Spiranthes lacera), large-leaved aster (Eurybia macrophylla), jumpseed (Persicaria virginiana), western smartweed (Polygonum douglasii), wild strawberry (Fragaria virginiana), and harebell (Campanula rotundifolia).
+Commonly occurring graminoids include Pennsylvania sedge (Carex pensylvanica), poverty grass (Danthonia spicata), hair grasses (Avenella flexuosa and Deschampsia cespitosa), rice grass (Piptatherum pungens), and panic grasses (Dichanthelium columbianum, D. depauperatum, and D. linearifolium).
 Common ferns include rusty woodsia (Woodsia ilvensis), marginal woodfern (Dryopteris marginalis), spinulose woodfern (D. carthusiana), common polypody (Polypodium virginianum), maidenhair spleenwort (Asplenium trichomanes), and bracken fern (Pteridium aquilinum).
 Areas of exposed bedrock are dominated by a diverse array of lichens (e.g., Cladina spp.) and mosses (e.g., Polytrichum spp.).

 Ants are quite abundant in this dry, thin-soiled environment.
 Black bears use this habitat, possibly because of the abundant ants, other insects, and wild fruit.